saishagoel27/Sentiment-Analysis-Projects/README.md

 ---

-*These projects demonstrate the evolution from traditional machine learning to deep learning approaches in NLP, providing comprehensive learning opportunities for different skill
+*These projects demonstrate the evolution from traditional machine learning to deep learning approaches in NLP, providing comprehensive learning opportunities for different skill levels*